CAMANet: Class Activation Map Guided Attention Network for Radiology Report Generation: Related Work

 \subsection{Radiology Report Generation}

-Following on from the success in image captioning~\citep{cornia2020meshed,guo2020normalized,pan2020x,ji2021improving,pei2019memory,wang2020multimodal,liu2018simnet}, recent state-of-the-art (SOTA) RRG studies all adopt similar architectures: an encoder-decoder to generate the report combined with a convolutional neural network as the visual extractor.
-For example, \citet{jing2018automatic} proposed a hierarchical LSTM model to mitigate the long sentence problem and developed a co-attention mechanism to localize abnormal regions.
-Other works have utilized disease topic information~\citep{liu2019clinically, zhang2020radiology} and obtain better results. \citet{liu2021exploring} extended these works by taking advantage of both the prior and posterior knowledge, i.e., knowledge from the similar images and a predefined topic bag for report generation. \citet{chen2020generating} designed a relational memory and a memory-driven conditional layer normalization to better learn the report patterns.
+Following on from the success in image captioning, recent SOTA RRG studies all adopt similar architectures: an encoder-decoder to generate the report combined with a visual feature extractor.
+For example, Jing et al.\cite{jing2018automatic} proposed a hierarchical LSTM model to mitigate the long sentence generation problem and developed a co-attention mechanism to localize abnormal regions.
+Other works have utilized disease topic information~\cite{liu2019clinically, zhang2020radiology} and obtain better results.
+Liu et al.~\cite{liu2021exploring} extended these works by taking advantage of both the prior and posterior knowledge, i.e., knowledge from the similar images and a predefined topic bag.
+Chen et al.~\cite{chen2020generating} designed a relational memory and a memory-driven conditional layer normalization to better learn the report patterns.

-The aforementioned studies often neglect the importance of the cross-modal alignment and the discriminative (disease-related) representation learning.
-As the only work we know exploring the cross-modal alignment in RRG, R2GenCMN~\citep{chen2021cross}, designed a shared memory matrix, expected to be able to implicitly learn the cross-modal alignment.
-However, learning the cross-modal alignment in this way proves difficult since the model is only trained under the cross entropy loss for report generation without any other forms of supervision/guidance for the cross-modal alignment learning.
-To address these problems, we propose a visual-textual attention consistency module to explicitly promote the cross-modal alignment learning by formulating a task that forces the visual and textual modalities to focus on the same image regions.
-In addition, we develop a VDM assisted encoder to enrich the discriminative information.
+The aforementioned studies often neglect the importance of cross-modal alignment and discriminative (disease-related) representation learning.
+As the only work we know exploring the cross-modal alignment in RRG, R2GenCMN~\cite{chen2021cross}, designed a shared memory matrix, expected to be able to implicitly learn the cross-modal alignment.
+However, learning the cross-modal alignment in this way proves difficult since the model is only trained under a cross entropy loss for report generation without any other forms of supervision/guidance for the cross-modal alignment learning.
+To address these problems, we propose a visual-textual attention consistency module to explicitly force the visual and textual modalities to focus on the same image regions.
+In addition, we develop a VDM-assisted encoder to enrich the discriminative information.